greyhats13/phl-store/README.md

 - Development: One NAT Gateway helps keep costs low.
 - Production: Each AZ has its own NAT Gateway for better reliability.
 If one AZ or NAT Gateway fails, others keep working.

 NAT Gateways are important because they let our private resources access the internet securely without being exposed.
-They also scale automatically to handle more traffic when needed.
+They also scale automatically to h&le more traffic when needed.

 Why This VPC Design Works

-- Scalability: With a large IP range and separate blocks for pods, we can keep adding more resources without running out of IPs.
+- Scalability: With a large IP range & separate blocks for pods, we can keep adding more resources without running out of IPs.
 Our setup supports growing workloads without issues.
 - High Availability: By spreading subnets across multiple AZs, our services stay available even if one AZ has problems.
 This makes our system more resilient.
-- High Performance: Using AWS services like NAT Gateways and ALBs ensures that our resources communicate quickly and reliably.
+- High Performance: Using AWS services like NAT Gateways & ALBs ensures that our resources communicate quickly & reliably.
 This keeps our applications running smoothly.
-- Security: Private subnets and strict access controls keep our important resources safe from the internet.
-Encryption protects our data both when it’s stored and when it’s moving around.
+- Security: Private subnets & strict access controls keep our important resources safe from the internet.
+Encryption protects our data both when it’s stored & when it’s moving around.
-- Cost Optimization: We save money by using fewer NAT Gateways in development and scaling them in production as needed.
+- Cost Optimization: We save money by using fewer NAT Gateways in development & scaling them in production as needed.
 This way, we get the best performance without overspending.

 ### Security Measures

 Security is built into every part of our VPC:

 - Network Isolation: Private subnets keep critical resources hidden from the internet.
 Only necessary services are in public subnets.
-- Access Controls: Security groups and network ACLs control who can access what.
+- Access Controls: Security groups & network ACLs control who can access what.
 Only allowed traffic can move between resources.
 - Data Encryption: We use AWS KMS to encrypt sensitive data at rest.
 ALBs use SSL certificates from AWS ACM to secure data in transit.
 - Managed Security Services: Tools like AWS WAF protect our APIs from common web attacks, adding an extra layer of security.

 ## Elastic Kubernetes Service (EKS)

 The EKS setup in this design is built for running containerized workloads efficiently.
-It takes advantage of AWS-native tools and Kubernetes features to ensure high performance, availability, and robust security.
-By using modules, we’ve automated many configurations, such as creating all required security groups for the control plane, nodes, and other components.
+It takes advantage of AWS-native tools & Kubernetes features to ensure high performance, availability, & robust security.
+By using modules, we’ve automated many configurations, such as creating all required security groups for the control plane, nodes, & other components.

 ### EKS Cluster Configuration

-The EKS cluster runs Kubernetes version 1.31 and is designed to operate in a private networking setup.
+The EKS cluster runs Kubernetes version 1.31 & is designed to operate in a private networking setup.
 The control plane spans multiple AZs, ensuring high availability.
-All communication between the control plane and worker nodes is encrypted for security.
+All communication between the control plane & worker nodes is encrypted for security.

 The VPC’s subnets are configured to support the cluster’s needs:

 - The control plane uses private subnets for communication, ensuring that it is isolated from public exposure.
-- Worker nodes and pods run in private subnets to minimize exposure while allowing managed traffic routing through NAT Gateways and ALBs.
+- Worker nodes & pods run in private subnets to minimize exposure while allowing managed traffic routing through NAT Gateways & ALBs.

 ### Why BottleRocket?

 The worker nodes in the managed node group use BottleRocket as the AMI.
-This is a lightweight, purpose-built OS for containerized workloads, and it comes with several advantages:
+This is a lightweight, purpose-built OS for containerized workloads, & it comes with several advantages:

-- Performance: Since it’s stripped down to just the essentials for running containers, it boots faster and uses fewer resources compared to general-purpose OSes.
+- Performance: Since it’s stripped down to just the essentials for running containers, it boots faster & uses fewer resources compared to general-purpose OSes.
-- Security: BottleRocket minimizes the attack surface by removing unnecessary packages and includes built-in hardening features like kernel lockdown.
+- Security: BottleRocket minimizes the attack surface by removing unnecessary packages & includes built-in hardening features like kernel lockdown.
 It integrates seamlessly with AWS services like SSM for secure management.

-### Node Groups and Autoscaling
+### Node Groups & Autoscaling

 The cluster has a managed node group for critical workloads that require high reliability.
 These nodes:

-- Run on On-Demand instances to ensure stability during normal traffic conditions.
+- Run on On-Dem& instances to ensure stability during normal traffic conditions.
 - Have a fixed size (2 nodes) to avoid disruption from frequent scaling events.

-For handling dynamic workloads, the cluster relies on Karpenter.
-Karpenter automatically provisions nodes based on demand, offering rapid scaling and cost efficiency.
-This separation of critical and dynamic workloads ensures stability while maintaining flexibility.
+For h&ling dynamic workloads, the cluster relies on Karpenter.
+Karpenter automatically provisions nodes based on dem&, offering rapid scaling & cost efficiency.
+This separation of critical & dynamic workloads ensures stability while maintaining flexibility.

-### Storage and Volume Management
+### Storage & Volume Management

 The setup includes EBS CSI (Container Storage Interface) for Kubernetes, which allows the cluster to provision storage dynamically.
 We’ve configured gp3 volumes as the default storage class.
 The benefits of gp3 are:

-- Higher performance: With up to 3,000 IOPS and 125 MiB/s throughput, gp3 volumes provide consistent performance.
+- Higher performance: With up to 3,000 IOPS & 125 MiB/s throughput, gp3 volumes provide consistent performance.
 - Cost efficiency: gp3 is cheaper than gp2 for equivalent performance.
 - Encryption: All volumes are encrypted using AWS KMS secure data at rest.

 ### Networking with VPC CNI

 The cluster uses the AWS VPC CNI plugin to manage pod networking.
 It’s configured to use the secondary CIDR block (RFC6598, 100.64.0.0/16) to ensure there are enough IPs for pods, even in large-scale deployments.
-This separation also avoids conflicts with the primary CIDR and simplifies integration with on-prem networks.
+This separation also avoids conflicts with the primary CIDR & simplifies integration with on-prem networks.

 The VPC CNI plugin is enhanced with:

 - Prefix delegation: This increases the number of available IPs per ENI, reducing the risk of IP exhaustion.
-- Custom ENI configuration: Subnets and security groups are explicitly defined, providing fine-grained control over network access.
+- Custom ENI configuration: Subnets & security groups are explicitly defined, providing fine-grained control over network access.

-### Add-ons for Observability and Scalability
+### Add-ons for Observability & Scalability

-Several add-ons are installed to enhance the functionality and observability of the cluster:
+Several add-ons are installed to enhance the functionality & observability of the cluster:

-- CloudWatch Observability: Provides centralized monitoring and logging for Kubernetes workloads.
-This simplifies debugging and ensures better visibility into the system performance.
+- CloudWatch Observability: Provides centralized monitoring & logging for Kubernetes workloads.
+This simplifies debugging & ensures better visibility into the system performance.
-- CoreDNS: Handles service discovery within the cluster.
+- CoreDNS: H&les service discovery within the cluster.
 - Kube-proxy: Manages network proxying for Kubernetes services.

 ### IAM Integration with Pod Identity